wp-plugins/ecampaign/readme.txt

 This plugin allows a campaign action to be embedded into any wordpress page or post.
 The plugin presents the site visitor with a prepared email.
-The vistor can add their own details (configurable), optionally modify the text of the email and send it.
+The vistor can add their own details, email address etc., optionally modify the text of the email and send it.
 The email is sent to the target email address and copied to their own email address.
 The details of the site visitor, including IP address and email message are sent to the campaign email address.

 The site administrator can change the campaign email address, the form layout and select mandatory fields and additional checkboxes (to prompt the user for further campaign updates).
 No data is stored on the site database.
-There is a test mode that diverts emails from the target address to
+There is a test mode that diverts emails from the target address to the campaign addreess.

-The page editor can create new campaign actions by creating a new post and embedding the default text of the email alonf with the default subject of the email,  the target address and if necessary override the campaign address.
+The page editor can create new campaign actions by creating a new post or page and embedding the default text of the email along with the default subject of the email,  the target address and if necessary override the campaign address.